Jerry Drenches Florida as Parade of Storms Continues

 COCOA BEACH, Fla.
 (AP) _ Tourists abandoned beaches and people watched the rain helplessly Thursday as Tropical Storm Jerry drenched much of Florida on the third anniversary of the costliest U.S. hurricane.

-Meanwhile, Hurricane Humberto, with 105 mph winds, and Tropical Storm Iris, with 65 mph winds, were pushing their way across the Atlantic toward the Caribbean.
+Meanwhile, hurricanes Humberto, with 100 mph winds, and Iris, with 80 mph winds, were pushing their way across the Atlantic toward the Caribbean.

 Cocoa Beach condo dweller Jim Leary took a walk on the beach before dawn and saw signs of little preparation before Jerry hit the Atlantic coast.